Cultural Project

 Mission

-Stimulate the interest and knowledge of audiences of different origins and ages in art and culture.
-Promote solutions of a social nature and with an impact on the community, as an integral part of Abreu Advogados’ policy.
+To foster interest in and knowledge of art and culture among audiences of different backgrounds and ages.
+To promote socially oriented solutions with a positive community impact, as an integral part of Abreu Advogados’ policy.

 Manuel Andrade Neves

-Partner and co-ordinator of the Cultural Project of Abreu Advogados
+Partner and Co-Coordinator of Abreu Advogados’ Cultural Project

-Partner and co-ordinator of the Cultural Project of Abreu Advogados
+Professional Partner and Co-Coordinator of Abreu Advogados’ Cultural Project

 Lourenço Egreja

-Artistic Director of Carpe Diem Arte e Pesquisa, partner association of the project
+Artistic Director of Carpe Diem Arte e Pesquisa, the association partnering in the project

 Jorge Nesbitt